Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Werriwa is named for the Aboriginal name for Lake George, which was located in the electoral division when it was first established in 1901.
+The Division of Werriwa is named for the Aboriginal name for Lake George, which was located in the electorate when it was first established in 1901.
 The name 'Werriwa' is believed to be an Aboriginal word meaning 'deep water' or 'sick crawfish'.

-The first electoral division of this name was created on 11 December 1900 and was first represented in 1901.
+The first electorate of this name was created on 11 December 1900 and was first represented in 1901.

 More information